-Scottish students who apply to Oxford will be charged the same course fees as other UK students, which are currently £9,250 per year, and can apply for a loan to cover the costs through the Student Awards Agency Scotland.
-Scottish students can also apply to SAAS for a student loan of up to £5,750 and a bursary of up to £2,000 to contribute towards their living costs.
-The loans are only repayable once graduates' incomes have reached a certain level, currently set at £19,390.
+Scottish students who apply to Oxford will be charged the same course fees as other UK students, which are £9,250 per year in 2023/4, and can apply for a loan to cover the costs through the Student Awards Agency Scotland.
+Scottish students can also apply to SAAS for a student loan and a bursary to contribute towards their living costs.
+The loans are only repayable once graduates' incomes have reached a certain level.
 To find out more about repayments, please see the SAAS website.

 Oxford also provides generous financial support for UK students.
-This includes non- repayable bursaries up to £5000 per year, depending on family income.
-Oxford travel supplements worth up to £500 per year are also available for students recieving bursaries living over 150 miles from Oxford.
+This includes non- repayable bursaries of up to £5,800 per year, depending on family income.
+Oxford travel supplements worth up to £500 per year are also available for students receiving bursaries living over 150 miles from Oxford.
 Additional bursaries are also available to UK care experienced and UK estranged undergraduates studying without family support.

 Here are some words of advice from Michael, an Oxford student from Scotland and founding member of the Clydeside project.

 "The most important thing to know about tuition fees is that you pay nothing upfront.
 The Scottish Government guarantees everyone the full amount and you pay it back gradually like a tax.
 It's the exact same process as if you were studying in Scotland - a quick wee form and SAAS takes care of the rest.
 I'd definitely recommend having a look at their website for more information."

 Oxford welcomes applications from students with Scottish qualifications